listlessbird/poland-ai-ts-workshop/exercises/07-human-in-the-loop/07.3-approving-hitl-requests/problem/readme.md

 Our first port of call is going to be inside the `Message` function.
 We need to add some approve or reject buttons, and those buttons will need to call some sort of callback so that it can report up to the parent component.

-I've scaffolded that callback as `onActionRequest` in the `Message` component:
+I've scaffolded that callback as `onActionRequest` in the `Message` component.
+It's a function that will be called when the user clicks the approve or reject button.

 ```tsx
 export const Message = (props: {